-This Management Discussion and Analysis (MD&A) provides a narrative discussion outlining the financial results and operating performance for the year ending April 30, 2020 for Freshwater Fish Marketing Corporation (FFMC).
-This discussion should be read with the audited financial statements and accompanying notes for the fiscal year ending April 30, 2020, which were prepared in accordance with International Financial Reporting Standards (IFRS).
+This Management Discussion and Analysis (MD&A) provides a narrative outlining the financial results and operating performance for the year ending April 30, 2022, for the Freshwater Fish Marketing Corporation (FFMC).
+This discussion should be read with the audited financial statements and accompanying notes for the fiscal year ending April 30, 2022, which were prepared in accordance with International Financial Reporting Standards (IFRS).
+The information presented in this MD&A is current to July 13, 2022, unless otherwise noted.

-The information presented in this MD&A is current to July 9, 2020.
-Management is responsible for the information presented in the annual report and this discussion.
-The Board of Directors approved the content of this MD&A and the audited financial statements.
+Management is responsible for the information presented in the annual report and this MD&A. The Board of Directors approved the content of this MD&A and the audited financial statements on July 13, 2022.